 - .1 First degree programmes will lead to the award of either BA, BSc, BEng, LLB (with or without honours) - .2 The award of Bachelor of Arts (BA) is generally used in art and design, the arts and humanities and areas of social science and business studies. - .3 The award of Bachelor of Science (BSc) is generally used in areas of engineering, technology, science and mathematics and their applications. - .4 The title of Bachelor of Engineering (BEng) is reserved for programmes which provide a technologically broad based education with an emphasis on engineering applications. - .5 The title Bachelor of Laws (LLB) is reserved for programmes of specialised study of law which are recognised by the relevant professional body. - .6 For Joint Honours, programmes that contain at least 150 credits across levels 5 and 6 of science and/or technology modules will be eligible for the award of BSc.
 Otherwise the award of BA will pertain.
-Joint Honours degree titles will indicate 'subject 1' and 'subject 2'.

-B3.3 Professional Graduate Certificate in Education (PgCE)

-The Professional Graduate Certificate in Education (PgCE) is a similar award to the PGCE except that the academic components are at Level 6.
+Joint Honours degree titles will indicate 'subject 1' and 'subject 2'. - B3.3 Professional Graduate Certificate in Education (PgCE) The Professional Graduate Certificate in Education (PgCE) is a teaching award similar award to the PGCE but the academic components are at Level 6 rather than Level 7.

-B3.4 Taught Masters Degree

-- .1 Masters level programmes will lead to the award of either MA, MSc, MEd, MTL, MBA or LLM plus PGDip, PGCert. - .2 The title Master of Arts (MA) is generally used in art and design, the arts and humanities and areas of social science and business studies.

-- .3 The title Master of Science (MSc) is generally used in areas of engineering, technology, science and mathematics and their applications. - .4 The title of Master of Education (MEd) is generally used in education. - .5 The title of MTL (Master of Teaching and Learning) is specifically reserved for programmes of specialist study of teaching and learning. - .6 The title Master of Business Administration (MBA) is reserved for programmes which focus on the general principles and functions of management and the development of managerial skills. - .7 The title Master of Laws (LLM) is reserved for programmes of specialised study of law.
+- B3.4 Taught Masters Degree - .1 Masters level programmes will lead to the award of either MA, MSc, MEd, MTL, MBA, LLM, MPH, PGDip or PGCert. - .2 The title Master of Arts (MA) is generally used in art and design, the arts and humanities and areas of social science and business studies. - .3 The title Master of Science (MSc) is generally used in areas of engineering, technology, science and mathematics and their applications. - .4 The title of Master of Education (MEd) is generally used in education. - .5 The title of MTL (Master of Teaching and Learning) is specifically reserved for programmes of specialist study of teaching and learning. - .6 The title Master of Business Administration (MBA) is reserved for programmes which focus on the general principles and functions of management and the development of managerial skills. - .7 The title Master of Laws (LLM) is reserved for programmes of specialised study of law. - .8 The title Master of Public Health (MPH) is reserved for programmes which focus on the study of public health, epidemiology and health promotion.